 Playing with words can make good titles.
 Remember Flight for Freedom: The Wetzel Family’s Daring Escape from East Germany (2020) by Kristen Fulton for its alliteration.

 And, an example of rhyme is Cubs in the Tub (2020), by Candace Fleming.

-On the 1st of October, I will publish the first newsletter, including a downloadable pdf file of the takeaway from my blog posts so far.
-If you haven’t subscribed so far and you’d like to receive it, please subscribe here.
+At beginning of each quarter, I publish a newsletter.
+If you haven’t subscribed so far and you’d like to receive it, please subscribe